Transparency Statement

 Where information gathering requires specialist capability that we don’t have within our organisation, we may engage a third party to collect information for us.
 Such information gathering (including about individuals) is subject to standard legal limits relating to privacy, access to private property, and the privacy/security of communications by individuals, among other things.

-We take care to exercise our information gathering powers lawfully and appropriately and meet our obligations under the Privacy Act 2020, State Sector Code of Conduct, and Information Gathering Model Standards at all times.
+We take care to exercise at all times our information gathering powers lawfully and appropriately and meet our obligations under the Privacy Act 2020, MBIE’s Code of Conduct, relevant internal policies and procedures, the Public Service Code: Standards of Integrity and Conduct, and Te Kawa Mataaho Public Service Commission Model Standards on Information Gathering and Public Trust.

 External security consultants

 We may engage external security consultants to gather information to support our regulatory compliance activities.
-Any engagement of these consultants will be approved by a general manager or deputy chief executive and subject to robust contractual arrangements and regular oversight, with reporting to a governance group that is not directly involved in the decision-making or the result of the investigation.
+Any engagement of these consultants will be approved by a General Manager, or Deputy Secretary where appropriate, and subject to robust contractual arrangements and regular oversight, with reporting to a governance group that is not directly involved in the decision-making or the result of the investigation.

-Any external security consultant engaged by MBIE to gather information to support our regulatory compliance activities will be a licensed private investigator and required to comply with MBIE policies and procedures.
+Any external security consultant engaged by MBIE to gather information to support our regulatory compliance activities will be licensed under the Private Security Personnel and Private Investigators Act 2010 and required to comply with all relevant legislation and Codes of Conduct, and MBIE policies and procedures.

 Any such information gathering must be approved according to our internal authorisation process.
 That process, and any related activities, are required to be regularly reviewed to ensure compliance with the law, our internal policies, and our risk management requirements.